Sean Maguire (footballer): West Ham United

-In January 2013 he signed for West Ham United on a two and a half year contract.
+In January 2013 Maguire signed for West Ham United on a two-and-a-half-year contract.
 In January 2014 he was an unused substitute in West Ham's 5–0 FA Cup defeat by Nottingham Forest.
 He was released by West Ham at the end of the 2014–15 season.

 Sligo Rovers loan

-In February 2014 he signed on loan for Sligo Rovers.
+In February 2014 Maguire signed on loan for Sligo Rovers.
 Maguire made his debut for Sligo on 24 February in a 4–1 away win in the Setanta Cup against Crusaders.
 His only goal for the club came on 27 July in a 2–0 home win against Limerick The loan period which lasted until August 2014 and included two Europa League qualifying games against Rosenborg.

 Accrington Stanley loan

-In September 2014, he joined Accrington Stanley on loan, making his football league debut against Northampton Town on 20 September, scoring his first goal and Accrington's fifth in a 5–4 victory.
+In September 2014, Maguire joined Accrington Stanley on loan, making his football league debut against Northampton Town on 20 September, scoring his first goal and Accrington's fifth in a 5–4 victory.
 In December 2014, Maguire returned to West Ham at the end of the loan.
 He had scored four goals in 13 games.
 On 24 December, although his return to West Ham had been announced, Accrington extended his loan until 18 January 2015.

 Cork City

-After half a season at Dundalk, where he won a Leinster Senior Cup medal but didn't make the matchday squad for the FAI Cup Final, Maguire signed for Cork City on 9 December 2015.
+After half a season at Dundalk, where he won a Leinster Senior Cup medal but did not make the matchday squad for the FAI Cup Final, Maguire signed for Cork City on 9 December 2015.
 On 27 February Maguire scored in his first competitive game for City, in the 2016 President's Cup final against former club Dundalk.
 A week later, Maguire scored twice in a 2–0 win over Bohemians on his league debut for Cork.
 He finished the season as the league's top scorer with 18 goals, and he also scored the late winner as Cork beat Dundalk 1–0 in the FAI Cup.
-On 3 June 2017 it was reported that Maguire had agreed a transfer to Preston North End by the end of July 2017.
+On 3 June 2017, it was reported that Maguire had agreed a transfer to Preston North End by the end of July 2017.

 On 6 July 2017, Maguire scored a hat-trick against Levadia Tallinn in the second leg of their first qualifying round of the 2017–18 UEFA Europa League at Turners Cross to become Cork City's leading goalscorer in European competition.